Peter-Moller/glbc/README.md

 Bytes trasferred: 49,434 MiB
 Time taken:       19 min 37 sec
 ```
+Otherwise, a more comple HTML-report is generated:
 ![example of backup email](example_backup.png)

 ### gitlab_clone.sh

+Similarly, a text-only report is given for the cloning unless `USE_HTML_EMAIL`is `true`:
 ```text
 Restore report from git-test.dns.name (script: "/home/username/glbc/gitlab_clone.sh")  at 2023-09-07 07:10 CEST